joseph-mac/fyp/README.md

-# Engine Project
+# Final Year Project

+This is my submitted digital artifact for my university Final Year Project.
+My project was titled "Exploring the Viability of Implementing Accessibility Features at a Game Engine Level".
+[You can read more about it on my website!](https://josephmac.co.uk/final-year-project)

+A lot of this engine was developed prior to the project for other university units and on my own time.
+This repository is intended to show a project that I have worked on over an extended period of time as-is, and as such is only for demonstration purposes and should not be used for anything else.

+Please [contact me via my website](https://josephmac.co.uk/contact) if you have any questions or comments!

+## How to generate and build the project locally (if needed)

+Important notes:
-NOTE: All commands begin and end at this root.
+- ALL commands shown here begin and end at this root.
+- This project has only been developed and tested on Windows machines.

 ---

-To generate and build project:
+### To generate and build project:

   Option A: